 Also known as Schinus terebinthifolius, they are closely related to poison oak, poison ivy, and poison sumac.
 When you come in contact with its leaves, it can cause redness, itching, and respiratory problems.
 It's so called the Brazilian Pepper because of it's origins.
 The invasive plant traveled from Brazil to Florida with the purpose of being used as a Christmas ornament due to it's festive red berries.
 Today, Brazilian Pepper infests over 700,000 acres in Florida, and it’s aggressively spreading.

 Australian Pine refers to several species of trees in the genus Casuarina.
 This species is native to the Australian outback and Southeast Asia.
 They grow quickly and aggressively, loving sandy, swampy, and salty places.
 They quickly colonize areas where hurricanes have destroyed native plants and created a gap in the ecosystem.

 An integrated pest management program depends on mother nature’s own processes to confront invasive plants.
-The technique involves using a plants natural predator, such as an insect or bird, and introducing this new non-native species in a controlled manner.
+The technique involves using a plant's natural predators, such as an insect or bird, and introducing this new non-native species in a controlled manner.
 Aside from this, Integrated Pest Management is about:

-When the pest and invasive plants have taken a liking for your landscape, it becomes difficult to fight them off.
+When the pest and invasive plants have taken a liking to your landscape, it becomes difficult to fight them off.
 Landscape professionals are trained and certified in Integrated Pest Management and can create a customized solution to your invasive pest crisis.
-Down to Earth proudly employs these professionals.
+Down To Earth proudly employs these professionals.
 Reach out today.